Mangan Travel Guide

 Where is Mangan from?

-Sightseeing &Amp; Activities
+Sightseeing & Activities

 Mangan is a town in central Sikkim state, northeastern India.
 It is located in a rocky valley on the east bank of the Tista River, approximately south of where it meets the Talung River.
 Mangan is a commercial center located on the North Sikkim Highway.
 It has a hospital, a rest house, and a small hydroelectric power plant.